-about the principal Photographer
+about the Photographer

 perspectives from award-winning photographer Mark Bealer

 I wasn’t always an architectural photographer, although I can say structure in my framing, has followed through my career.
 I actually began photography as a storyteller in the field of photojournalism…a wannabe war-photographer, who thought the appropriate launch pad was a stint in the Army.
 I soon realized I wasn’t really up for the gruesomeness of war, but I still craved action.
 When I discharged I found action –or rather photography graciously presented me- with a life as a news-photographer at newspapers.
-I discovered action covering SWAT teams, fire departments, heroes and villains in court, and through this I became relevant, a solid part of a news team and I experienced a lot of exceptional variety in photography.
+I won several Associated Press award covering SWAT teams, fire departments, heroes and villains in court, and through this I became relevant, a solid part of a news team and I experienced a lot of exceptional variety in photography.

 Mark's architectural photography has been published in Architectural Digest, Housetrends, Inspire magazine and Venue magazine.
 Additional clients include specialty trade magazines, building supplies catalogs and directly with architects.